Miniature American Shepherd: History

 The MAS was bred first in the United States as a small herding and working dog.
-The Miniature American Shepherd (at that time still the Miniature Australian Shepherd) was first developed in the late 1960s by breeding what was thought to be small Australian Shepherds, and by the mid-1970s the breed had reached its current desired size.
+The Miniature American Shepherd (at that time still known as the Miniature Australian Shepherd) was first developed in the late 1960s by breeding what was thought to be small size Australian Shepherds, and by the mid-1970s the breed had reached its current desired size.
 In many areas and kennel clubs the Miniature American Shepherd is still used as a working breed in competitions.

 The predecessor to MASCUSA was the North American Miniature Australian Shepherd Club of the United States, NAMASCUSA and was the first Parent club registry for the Mini Aussie.
 The second club to register Mini Aussies Miniature Australian Shepherd Club of America MASCA is currently active but no longer accepts dogs registered as MAS with AKC.
 AKC MAS dogs may still breed to Mini Aussies however.

 In 1993 the original MASCUSA club was asked by the AKC to change its name.
 Additionally, Miniature Australian Shepherds could no longer participate under their chosen name as it was too similar to that of an AKC affiliated breed, so the Miniature Australian Shepherd was renamed the North American Shepherd.

 In 1993, MASCUSA (the original organisation) became the North American Miniature Australian Shepherd Club of America.
 For the next 15 years, there were numerous clubs that were formed, reorganised, and sometimes went defunct, trying to come to a consensus concerning the emerging breed.
 Enough members were eventually interested in obtaining separate recognition, thus prompting members of NAMASCUSA to approach the AKC.
 Working as a team with AKC and USASA, the name and breed of Miniature American Shepherd was born.
 The Miniature Australian Shepherd community is still divided over this compromise.
 In May 2011, the MASCUSA club was chosen by AKC as the parent club of the newly named Miniature American Shepherd.
 The Miniature American Shepherd Club of the USA achieved full AKC recognition and acceptance for the breed on July 1, 2015.